 We consider ACIL's approach to estimating the other energy costs is appropriate, as it reflects how retailers are likely to incur these costs in practice.
-It uses the latest information from relevant sources to estimate the relevant other energy costs, including information published by AEMO (on projected NEM fees for instance) and the CER (reflecting the LRET/SRES obligations that retailers are expected to face in 2023-24).35
+It uses the latest information from relevant sources to estimate the relevant other energy costs (as described above).
+This includes information published by AEMO (on projected NEM fees for instance) and information published by the CER (reflecting the LRET/SRES obligations that retailers are expected to face in 2023-24).